xydxdy/VISTEC-thesis-template/README.md

 ### Overleaf

 You can also use this template directly on Overleaf by visiting the [Overleaf project](https://www.overleaf.com/read/kycjnywvhdzt#0c025e).
-Overleaf provides a convenient online LaTeX editor and collaboration platform.